Unleash/unleash/website/docs/user_guide/create-feature-toggle.md

 ---
 id: create_feature_toggle
-title: Create a feature toggle
+title: How to create a feature toggle
 ---

 In this guide you will learn how to create your first feature toggle using Unleash.